Russell Mark: Honours

-Mark has been a Global Ambassador for the world's leading firearm manufacturer, Beretta Italy, since 1986.

-His home shooting range was the Werribee-Victorian Clay Target Club.
-Mark was made a life member of the club in 1996.
-He is also a life member of the Geelong Clay Target Club and the Melbourne Cricket Club Clay Target Section, a club where he was elected as the inaugural chairman in 2008.

-He has been an ambassador to the Australian Football League team, Carlton, since 1997 and the number one ticket holder for the Victorian Football League club, Werribee, since 1993.

 In 1997, Mark was honoured with the Order of Australia Medal for services to sport and the Australian Sports Medal in June 2000.

 In August 2007, in Munich, Germany the International Shooting Sports Federation inducted him as the greatest Double Trap competitor of all time.
 This was an accolade he shared with fellow shotgun shooters Luciano Giovannetti (men's trap, from Italy), Kimberly Rhode (women's double trap and skeet, from USA), and Susan Nattrass (women's trap, from Canada).

 In March 2009, at 45 years of age, Mark was admitted into the Australian Clay Target Association's Hall of Fame as its youngest member at the time.

 In 2019, Mark was inducted into the Sport Australia Hall of Fame.
 He is the second shotgun shooter so honoured.
-He was preceded by Donald Macintosh who titled at the Paris 1900 Summer Olympics.
+He was preceded by Donald Mackintosh who titled at the Paris 1900 Summer Olympics.

 The Australian Clay Target Association made Russell Mark a life member in March 2024.